CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 cumulus@switch:~$ nv config apply
 ```

-The following example creates the `/var/run/cumulus/all_packet_stats` snapshot for all packet and buffer statistics.
+The following example creates the `/var/run/cumulus/all_packet_stats` snapshot for all interface packet and buffer statistics.
 The number of snapshots that you can create before the first snapshot file is overwritten is set to 120.

 ```
 cumulus@switch:~$ nv set system telemetry interface-stats port-group packet-all-pg snapshot-file name /var/run/cumulus/all_packet_stats